tamcy/DataExporterBundle/README.md

 ## Defining exporter fields in a separate class

-In addition to build an exporter instance using the builder, it is also possible to define exporter fields in a separate class.
+In addition to constructing an exporter instance using the builder, it is also possible to define exporter fields in a separate class.

 ```php
 <?php